(This post may contain affiliate links. As an affiliate of Amazon and select brands, I earn from qualifying purchases at no additional cost to you.)

 - Gently fold in the raspberries and white chocolate chips.

-- Bake the muffins at 350°F for 25 minutes, or until a toothpick inserted in the center comes out clean.
+- Once the oven is ready, bake the muffins at 350°F for 25 minutes, or until a toothpick inserted in the center comes out clean.